What You Must Know This 2021 Tax Season

 Tax season is in full swing.

-But that’s not what I want to talk to you about today.
+All of that is important… but that’s not actually what I’d like to talk to you about today.

-You see, the tax collectors won’t be the only ones busy this filling period.
+You see, the tax collectors won’t be the only ones busy this filing period.

 Con artists’ activity drastically increases this time of year.

-They know that taxpayers are under pressure to report their taxes correctly, and they’re looking to exploit that.
+These guys know that taxpayers are under pressure to report their taxes correctly and on time, and they’re looking to exploit that.

 These scammers are very successful.
 The IRS reported US$1.8 billion of tax fraud during the last year.